Rogtilop/Rogtilop.github.io/README.md

 # This is my Page
-_"Hey, this is me, Rogtilop, I guesse this is my page that represents me, hopefully i can fill it with some interesting things"_
+_"Hey, this is me, Rogtilop, I guess this is my page that represents me."_

 ## My Cool Repositories
 ### **ERROR, Repositories Not Found**